Are you thinking about quitting your job or were you recently let go? Now is the time to get familiar with unemployment

 Indeed, if you have worked in the country for more than 3 months, you are eligible to claim benefits while you look for your next role.
 Your particular situation will affect the type of financial aid you receive.
 More on that below.

-If you have worked elsewhere in the EU and now live in Germany, you may also eligible for unemployment benefits.
+If you have worked elsewhere in the EU and now live in Germany, you may also be eligible for unemployment benefits.

 What are the 2 types of unemployment benefits in Germany?

 Arbeitslosengeld 1 is typically what people first receive when they either resign or are let go.
 The conditions to obtain Arbeitslosengeld 1 are as follows: